nikis05/coding-challenge/README.md

 # Leviosa coding challange
 To take the quiz, please fork this repository.
+Put your answers into the fork as specified below.
 Good luck!

 ## Part 1
 For each of the code examples below, explain what is wrong with the code and come up with a fix.
 It is okay to google as long as you provide correct answers.